Codecademy/docs/content/cpp/concepts/functions/functions.md

 ---
 Title: 'Functions'
 Description: 'A function is a set of statements that are executed together when the function is called.
 Every function has a name, which is used to call the respective function.
-C++ has many built-in functions.
-In order to use them, we have to import the required library using #include.
-Here we are getting a function named sqrt() from the  library: cpp int main() { std::cout << sqrt(10); // Output: 3.16228'
+C++ has many built-in functions.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'